acdh-oeaw/VELD_spec/README.md

 **Example:**

-An entire mapping is marked as optional instead of only the single value
+An entire mapping is marked as optional

 ```
 root: